purescript-halogen/purescript-halogen/docs/guide/04-Lifecycles-Subscriptions.md

   }
 ```

-Now, let's move to the other common source of internal events: event sources we've subscribed to.
+Now, let's move to the other common source of internal events: subscriptions.

 ## Subscriptions

 Sometimes you need to handle events arising internally that don't come from a user interacting with the Halogen HTML you've rendered.
 Two common sources are time-based actions and events that happen on an element outside one you've rendered (like the browser window).

-In Halogen these kinds of events can be created manually with the [`event`](https://github.com/paf31/purescript-event) library.
-Halogen components can subscribe to an `Event` by providing an action that should run when the event happens.
+In Halogen these kinds of events can be created manually with the [`halogen-subscriptions`](https://github.com/purescript-halogen/purescript-halogen-subscriptions) library.
+Halogen components can subscribe to an `Emitter` by providing an action that should run when the emitter fires.

-You can subscribe to events using functions from the `event` library, but Halogen provides a special helper function for subscribing to events from event listeners in the DOM called `eventListenerEventSource`.
+You can subscribe to events using functions from the `halogen-subscriptions` library, but Halogen provides a special helper function for subscribing to event listeners in the DOM called `eventListener`.

-An event source can be thought of as a stream of actions: actions can be produced at any time from the event source, and your component will evaluate those actions so long as it remains subscribed to the event source.
-It's common to create an event source and subscribe to it when the component initializes, though you can subscribe or unsubscribe from an event source at any time.
+An `Emitter` produces a stream of actions, and your component will evaluate those actions so long as it remains subscribed to the emitter.
+It's common to create an emitter and subscribe to it when the component initializes, though you can subscribe or unsubscribe from an emitter at any time.

-Let's see two examples of event sources in action: an `Aff`-based timer that counts the seconds since the component mounted and an event-listener-based stream that reports keyboard events on the document.
+Let's see two examples of subscriptions in action: an `Aff`-based timer that counts the seconds since the component mounted and an event-listener-based stream that reports keyboard events on the document.

 ### Implementing a Timer